Heavy snow hitting parts of Midwest; dangerous cold coming

-Heavy snow and gusting winds created blizzard-like conditions Monday across parts of the Midwest, prompting officials to close hundreds of schools, courthouses and businesses as forecasters warn that dangerously cold weather is right behind the snowstorm.
+Heavy snow and powerful wind created blizzard-like conditions Monday across parts of the Midwest, prompting officials to cancel roughly 1,000 flights in Chicago and close hundreds of schools in several states.
+But forecasters warn the most dangerous weather is yet to come: frigidly low temperatures that the region hasn't seen in a quarter century.

-Snowplow drivers were having trouble keeping up with conditions in Wisconsin and Minnesota, where up to 14 inches (35.5 centimeters) of snow is expected.
-Chicago-area commuters woke up to heavy snowfall and more than 5 inches (12.7 centimeters) of snow already on the ground.
+Snowplow drivers had trouble keeping up with the falling snow in Wisconsin and Minnesota, where up to 14 inches (35.5 centimeters) is expected.
+Chicago-area commuters woke up to heavy snowfall, with more than 5 inches (12.7 centimeters) already on the ground.
+In Michigan, non-essential state government offices were closed, including the Capitol.

-But it's the plunging temperatures expected later this week that have forecasters especially concerned.
-Wind chills could dip to negative 55 degrees in northern Illinois, which the National Weather Service calls "possibly life threatening."
-In Minnesota, temperatures on Wednesday could fall to 30 degrees below zero but feel as cold as 60 below because of the wind chill, said meteorologist Tyler Hasenstein.
-Similar weather is expected in Wisconsin.

-"I think the proper term is nasty cold," Hasenstein told the Star Tribune.
-"We are very confident this cold is going to be significant. ...
-People are right to be concerned."
+But the snow is only "part one, and maybe even the easier part" because temperatures will plummet over the next three days, said Brian Hurley, a meteorologist with the Weather Prediction Center.

 Digital Access For Only $0.99